hollance/neural-engine/docs/supported-devices.md

 ### [A13 Bionic](https://en.wikipedia.org/wiki/Apple_A13)

 This Neural Engine has 8 cores and is 20% faster and consumes 15% lower power than the A12.
-The CPU in the A13 also has its own machine learning accelerators that do matrix multiplications up to 6x faster than the A12's CPU.

 Devices: